OmniVision Technologies: ASIC

 OmniVision also manufactures application integrated circuits (ASICs) as companion products for its image sensors used in automotive, medical, augmented reality and virtual reality (AR/VR), and IoT applications.

 CameraCubeChip

 OmniVision's CameraCubeChip is a fully packaged, wafer-level camera module measuring 0.65 mm × 0.65 mm.
 It is being integrated into disposable endoscopes and catheters with diameters as small as 1.0mm.
 These medical devices are used for a range of medical procedures, from diagnostic to minimally invasive surgery.
 The used OV6948 sensor has a size of 0.575 mm × 0.575 mm and a resolution of 200 × 200 Pixel.

 LCOS

 OmniVision manufacturers liquid crystal on silicon (LCOS) projection technology for display applications.

-In 2018, Magic Leap used OmniVision's LCOS technology and their sensor bridge ASIC for the Magic Leap One augmented reality headset.
+In 2018, Magic Leap used OmniVision's LCOS technology and its sensor bridge ASIC for the Magic Leap One augmented reality headset.

 Markets and applications

 The digital imaging market has converged into two paths: digital photography and machine vision.
 While smartphone cameras drove the market for some time, since 2017, machine vision applications have driven new developments.
 Autonomous vehicles, medical devices, miniaturized security cameras, and internet of things (IoT) devices all rely on advanced imaging technologies.
 OmniVision's image sensors are designed for all imaging market segments including: